Frances Emma Zigler, Newton Falls, Ohio

 Frances was a member of the Messiah Lutheran Church and enjoyed doing crossword puzzles and word searches.

-She is survived by her daughter and son-in-law, Rose and Delmas Higgins of Paris Township; one sister-in-law, Verna Barzak of Warren and ten grandchildren, Sandra Holliday, Rena Dunbar, Keri Miller, Meriah Holliday, William Barzak, Bobbie Sloan, David Holliday, James Holliday, Linda Zeide and Cathy Higgins.
+She is survived by: her daughter & son-in-law Rose & Delmas Higgins of Paris Twp,; 1 sister in law: Verna Barzak of Warren; 10 grandchildren Sandra Holliday, Rena Dunbar, Keri Miller, Meriah Holliday, William Barzak, Bobbie Sloan, David Holliday, James Holliday, Linda Zeide, Cathy Higgins.

-Frances was preceded in death by her parents; her husband, Harvey; one daughter, Dorothy Holliday; one son, Robert Holliday; one sister, Ida Laughlin; three brothers, Floyd, Donald and Arnold Barzak; three grandchildren, Delmas Higgins, Tonya Sloan and Craig Holliday and three great-grandchildren.
+Frances was preceded in death by her parents, her husband Harvey, 1 daughter Dorothy Holliday, 1 son Robert Holliday, 1 sister Ida Laughlin, 3 brothers: Floyd, Donald, Arnold Barzak, 3 grandchildren: Delmas Higgins, Tonya Sloan & Craig Holliday, and 3 great-grandchildren.